Southend United v Grimsby Town…

 And the side from Cleethorpes are certainly on an upward trajectory under his guidance, with a high-tempo, quick-pressing style a key characteristic of his promotion-chasing outfit.

-Tonight’s hosts have picked up 22 points from their last 30 on offer.
+Tonight’s visitors have themselves picked up in form, earning 10 points from their last 12 on offer.

 From The Boss: